NFL bubble watch: 32 veterans who could be cut before Week 1

 Linebacker Kyle Emanuel

 Drafted in the fifth round in 2015, Emanuel has primarily been a starter the past two seasons.
-Emanuel played just 290 defensive snaps last season , and the Chargers selected outside linebacker Uchenna Nwosu in the second round in 2018 because he offers more versatility as a pass-rusher in obvious passing situations.
+Emanuel played just 290 defensive snaps last season, and the Chargers selected outside linebacker Uchenna Nwosu in the second round in 2018 because he offers more versatility as a pass-rusher in obvious passing situations.
 Emanuel finished with 33.5 sacks in college for the Bison, but he has just three sacks in three NFL seasons.
 Emanuel, however, could stick around because of his ability to contribute on special teams. -- Eric D. Williams

 Oakland Raiders